University Catalogues

 MLFR 102 Discovering French II (3 credits)

-This course is designed for students who have taken one or two years of high school French or one semester of university study.
-Through a communicative-based approach, students in this class will learn to understand and participate in conversations on familiar and everyday topics.
-There will be an emphasis on expanding vocabulary related to familiar and everyday topics and on how to speak about present and past events.
+This course is designed for students who have taken the French Placement Test and were placed in 102 and have discussed this placement with a French professor.
+Students who have taken MLFR 101 in college are also allowed to take this course.
+Through a communicative-based approach, students will learn to understand and participate in conversations on familiar topics.
+There will be an emphasis on expanding vocabulary related everyday topics and on how to speak about present and past events.
 By the end of the course, students will be able to express, ask about, and react to preferences, feelings, and opinions through a series of connected sentences both orally and also in writing.
 They will also be able to rehearse appropriate interpersonal behaviors and communicative practices unique to French and francophone cultures.

 Typically Offered: Spring